-Improving Your Customer Service with Text Messaging
+Improving Your Customer Service With Text Messaging

 According to Econsultancy, while "SMS has historically been used as a one-way channel to deliver notifications and marketing communications to customers," businesses are increasingly using text as a way to interact with customers on a more personal level.

 According to Open Market, "sending out appointment reminders via SMS is a great way to reduce no-shows and improve the overall customer experience."
 Whether you focus on car repair or healthcare, you can both remind people to make an appointment and remind them to show up for it as well.

-Take a Poll
+4. Send a Text-to-Vote Poll